 While young people can experience constipation, chronic or “functional” constipation is more common in those older than 64, according to a paper in the Canadian Journal of Gastroenterology.
 It reports that, among older adults, the prevalence rate of chronic constipation is between 12.5% and 30%.

 There are likely a few reasons.
 For one, as you get older, your stomach may naturally produce less acid as part of the aging process, Dr. Rawls says.
-But years of chowing down on mostly unhealthy, processed foods (and washing it down with copious amounts of cold liquid) can make the problem worse, he adds.
 If you’re not producing enough stomach acid, you’re not breaking down food as efficiently — which is the first step in healthy digestion and regular bowel movements.

 Many older adults’ diets also lack fiber from fresh fruits and vegetables, which helps form easy-to-pass stools.
 Instead, waste becomes hard and slow moving.
 In addition, the muscle contractions that help move food and waste through the GI system can become sluggish with age.
 And as people get older, they’re also less likely to be physically active, another factor that can help maintain regular bowel movements.